 Dealing with an unsupportive partner or family members

 This is a very frequent cause of distress when going vegan.
 Dealing with the strange reactions I received from friends and some family members when I went vegan really threw me for a loop and also caused one of the biggest hurdles I've had since going vegan.
 It can be difficult to suddenly have people commenting on our eating habits, and sometimes, well-meaning concerns can also take a turn into aggressive comments, rejection from others, jokes, and lots of opinions.
-In the case of having unsupportive parents (if we're children, teens or young adults still living at home), or unsupportive partners, it's completely normal to feel disappointed, anxious, isolated and upset.
+In the case of having unsupportive parents (if we're for example teens or young adults still living at home), or unsupportive partners, it's completely normal to feel disappointed, anxious, isolated and upset.

 Some tips:

-- Remember that other people's reactions to this change are not about you, but are actually about the resistance they have to possibly making a change in their eating.
+• Remember that other people's reactions to this change are not about you, but are actually about the resistance they have to possibly making a change in their eating.
 It helps so much to reassure your partner that you are making this change for you, and that time together will stay the same, and traditions will change slightly but that you're still you, and that you have no expectations as to what changes they might or might not like to make.

-- Having said this, don't preach or rely on any outcomes when it comes to your partner going vegan with you.
+• Having said this, don't preach or rely on any outcomes when it comes to your partner going vegan with you.
 Don't think that your partner is a bad person for not wanting to join you in making this change.
 Same goes for parents, children, friends or colleagues.
 Everyone has to go through their own journey with food.
 You can lead by example, but keep an open mind and respect your loved ones' time with this.
 Ask for respect in return since you and you alone are the boss of what your plate should look like.

-- Think of it as a simple choice you've made, the more you talk about this with ease, the more at ease your partner or loved ones will feel, slowly but surely adjusting to the idea and getting used to a new routine and new dishes that might be served when you bring something to the table.
+• Think of it as a simple choice you've made, the more you talk about this with ease, the more at ease your partner or loved ones will feel, slowly but surely adjusting to the idea and getting used to a new routine and new dishes that might be served when you bring something to the table.

 Feeling financial pressures due to the new diet change

 Although changing your diet to incorporate more plant-based foods doesn't have to mean spending more money necessarily, if we've been basing our meals on inexpensive fast food meals or convenience foods, there could be a stressful shift in our finances when switching to any kind of diet that includes fresh whole foods, not to mention some of the vegan products like veggie cheeses and meats.
-When we're in a position of privilege we tend to underestimate the stress, anxiety and emotional hardships that come with poverty or with living in an area that has limited access to fresh fruits and vegetables.
-This can add to our negative feelings and give great despair, and it's an unfortunate consequence of an unfair economic/food system around the world, which I hope will change in the future.

 Some tips:

-Missing animal foods
+Missing animal based, non-vegan foods

 I love it when I see the shock in people's faces when I tell them I've sometimes had cravings for certain animal foods.
 It doesn't make me a bad vegan (there is no such thing), or an imperfect vegan (there is no such thing as a perfect vegan).
 It makes me human, and often times what lies behind the cravings is the memory of the social connections we had with people through food, or the simple taste and textures of familiar foods we used to love!
 This is normal.